Existence and asymptotic behaviors of solutions to Chern-Simons systems and equations on finite graphs: Introduction

-Let $V$ be the vertex set and $E$ be the edge set.
-A finite graph is written as $G=(V,E)$.
-We assume that $G$ is connected which means that any two vertices can be connected by finite edges.
-The weight on the edge $xy\in E$ is defined by $\o_{xy}$ which is assumed symmetric i.e. $\o_{xy}=\o_{yx}$.
-Deonte by $\mu :V\ra \mathbb{R}^{+}$ a finite measure.
+Let $V$ represent the vertex set, and $E$ the edge set.
+A finite graph can be denoted as $G=(V,E)$.
+We suppose that $G$ is connected, signifying that any pair of vertices can be connected through a finite number of edges.
+The weight on the edge $xy\in E$ is defined by $\o_{xy}$, which is assumed to be symmetric, that is, $\o_{xy}=\o_{yx}$.
+Denote by $\mu :V\ra \mathbb{R}^{+}$ a finite measure.
 We define the $\mu$-Laplace operator for any function $u:V\ra \mathbb{R}$ by